CurtisColwell/StrainViz/README.md

 that will allow the molecule to release its strain and saving them as .xyz files in the directory named after the original molecule.

-4. Run StrainViz using the following command
+4. Run StrainViz to run multiple Gaussian jobs on each fragment and analyze the results.
+This creates .tcl files for the bond, angle and dihedral strain for each fragment and the combination of the fragments.
 ```
 bash StrainViz.bash molecule-name
 ```
-This runs multiple Gaussian jobs on each fragment and analyzes the results creating four .tcl files for the bond, angle and dihedral strain for each fragment and four files that combine the fragments into a total representation.

-5. In VMD, open the "Tk Console" found under "Extensions", navigate to the project folder, and visualize the strain using the following command command:
+5. In VMD, open the "Tk Console" found under "Extensions", navigate to the output/molecule-name/ folder, and visualize the strain using the following command:
 ```
-source output/example.tcl
+source example.tcl
 ```

+## Additional Information